lianhuilui/portfolio/README.md

 # Portfolio

-Using svelte-kit to build this site.
+Using svelte-kit as a SSG to build this site.
 * Turned on pre-render.
 * Using adapter-static.

 # Todo
-* write a page for each projects (to stay consistent)
-* open source the portfolio project
+* open source the portfolio project -> enable github pages
 * favicon

-# Feedback from wifey
-* add white border around the bg

-# Main sections headings..
- intro ->
-hi, my name is _____

-differentiate ->
-i'm a passionate **fullstack** web developer. i can work solo on a project, or vibe in a team.

-describe ->
-i make

-i am -> adaptable
-     -> curious
-     -> detail-oriented
-i'm passionate about -> svelte
-                     ->

-i'm expierence in -> (tags go here)
+* link DNS